smXplorer/AlliGator/docs/source/alligator-loading-saving-fli-dataset.rst

 The ``Save`` menu only support saving a single dataset in either of two formats:
 Image series, or HDF5 FLI dataset.

-Dataset Series are discussed in more details in the :ref:`time-series-analysis` pages of the manual.

 Introduction
 ++++++++++++